-As part of risk mitigation, the College has reviewed in marketing approach and arrangements and makes increased use of external expertise to bring fresh ideas, new campaigns and an appropriate balance between traditional marketing and social media to promote the College.
+As part of risk mitigation, the College has reviewed its marketing approach and arrangements and makes use of external expertise to bring fresh ideas, new campaigns and an appropriate balance between traditional marketing and social media to promote the College.
+New College branding was introduced in summer 2020 that reflects the image and values of the College and represents it appropriately to the community and target markets.